Synchronization of two coupled massive oscillators in the time-delayed Kuramoto model: method

 \section{method}

-The original Kuramoto model can be extended to incorporate inertia, resulting in a second-order model.
-For a system of two coupled oscillators with time-delayed interaction, the extended model can be expressed as follows~\cite{tanaka1997self}:
+Consider two-phase oscillators (rotors) with equal rotational inertia $M_1=M_2=M$ derived by the external torques $I_1$ and $I_2$, and coupled by the time-delayed Kuramoto interaction.
+Considering the damping, the dynamical equations of this system are given by

-where $ \theta_{i} $ and $ \omega_{i} $, represent the phase and intrinsic frequency of the $i$th oscillator. $K$, $\tau$, and $m$ denote the coupling strength, the {\bf time delay}, and the inertia coefficient, respectively.
-The paper assumes a damping coefficient {\bf equal to unity} throughout the analysis.
+where $ \theta_{i} $ represents the phase of $i$th oscillator. $K^{'}$, $\tau$, $\alpha$, denote the coupling strength, the time delay, and the damping coefficient, respectively.
+Dividing Eqs.~\eqref{Eq:secondkuramoto1n} and ~\eqref{Eq:secondkuramoto2n} by the damping coefficient, one obtains the following equations: